INSIGHT

 Ensuring originality beyond the algorithm

 AI algorithms are trained on existing data, often recycling what’s already popular.
 Left unchecked, this can lead to designs that feel formulaic or trend-driven.
 Designers act as curators and editors, injecting originality and personal nuance to ensure every project feels distinctive and authentic.
+When everyone has access to the same tools and visual references, originality becomes the differentiator.
+The competitive advantage is no longer in the polish of the output, but in the depth of the thinking behind it.

 Quality control